Las Vegas - GoVegasGuide

 TAP Sports Bar – MGM Grand

-Many sportsbooks and bars offer special happy hours, watch parties, and promotions to celebrate the NFL season.
+The football fan energy is wild in Vegas at this time.
+Many sportsbooks and bars even offer special happy hours, watch parties, and promotions to celebrate the NFL season.
 Here are a few spots to check out:

 Mexican Independence Day / El Grito Celebrations

 Mexican Independence Day, celebrated on Sept.
-16, is always a highlight of September in the Entertainment Capital of the World.
+16, is always a highlight in Vegas during the month of September.

 In Spanish, it’s referred to as ‘El Grito de Delores’ or simply ‘El Grito’.
 With such a diverse population of locals and visitors that visit Las Vegas, the city loves getting into the celebratory spirit!